-- nodes (int or array-like, optional (default: None)) Desired size of the group or, a posteriori, NNGT indices of the neurons in an existing graph. - ntype (int, optional (default: 1)) Type of the neurons (1 for excitatory, -1 for inhibitory). - neuron\model (str; optional (default: None)) NEST model for the neuron. - neuron\param (dict, optional (default: model defaults)) Dictionary containing the parameters associated to the NEST model.
+- nodes (int or array-like, optional (default: None)) Desired size of the group or, a posteriori, NNGT indices of the neurons in an existing graph. - neuron\type (int, optional (default: 1)) Type of the neurons (1 for excitatory, -1 for inhibitory) or None if not relevant (only allowed for metag roups). - neuron\model (str, optional (default: None)) NEST model for the neuron. - neuron\param (dict, optional (default: model defaults)) Dictionary containing the parameters associated to the NEST model.